Search: 486 results

 Verse ConceptsClothing, Kinds OfGrowing UpClothing OneselfPeople Stripping OffSitting In The GatewaydisguisesUsing RoadsDistinctive ClothingGiving In Marriage

-And Judah saw her, and took her for a harlot; because she had covered her face.
+When Judah saw her, he thought she was a prostitute, for she had covered her face.

 Verse Conceptswhores